hangrybear666/research-color-picker/README.md

 # research-color-picker
+##goal
+-Frontend single page application for selection of any RGB color.
+-HTTP Post Requests to a backend API handling persistence of selected colors.
+-HTTP Get Requests to a backend API to fetch submitted data for further analysis.

+##purpose
-frontend selection of RGB colors deemed the person's favorite and persistence to a backend API for data analysis for an university project.
+Data collection of a person's favorite 3 colors for analysis for an university project.